 Insect pollinators are essential for food production and ecological diversity, but their populations are at risk.
 Beekeepers are losing large numbers of honey bee colonies.
 Many species of wild bees are in decline.
 The rusty-patch bumblebee, a once common and widespread species, has been declared “endangered” under the Endangered Species Act, and the iconic monarch butterfly is under consideration for listing.

-Sand County Foundation is helping private landowners to provide needed habitat on unutilized lands.
-We are working with agricultural and energy sectors to increase the diversity and expanse of native prairie vegetation throughout the Midwest and southern plains.
+Sand County Foundation is helping private landowners to provide needed habitat.
+We are working with agricultural and energy partners to increase the diversity and expanse of native prairie vegetation throughout the Midwest and southern plains.
 Resulting pilot projects will encourage individual land managers and private enterprise to incorporate cost-effective restoration strategies into their standards of operation.

 In partnership with the Wisconsin Electric Cooperative Association (WECA), we are helping Wisconsin’s rural electric cooperatives to establish native prairie habitat on open land surrounding electric infrastructure.
 Two cooperatives are already taking action.Learn more

-Sand County Foundation has recruited two southern Wisconsin farms to install "prairie filter strips".
+Sand County Foundation has recruited four Wisconsin farms to install "prairie filter strips".
 This practice achieves pollinator habitat and water quality benefits in one practice, by placing buffer strips of diverse native perennial vegetation within row crop fields to capture sediment and nutrient runoff.Learn more

-We are seeking high school teachers to involve students in hands-on habitat restoration on farms and other rural lands.
-We are offering financial grants for groups of students to raise native prairie plants in greenhouses in late winter, transplant them on appropriate sites in the spring, and maintain and monitor the plants through the summer and fall.Learn more
+We are working with Minnesota and Wisconsin high schools to involve students in hands-on habitat restoration on farms and other rural lands.
+We offered financial grants for students to raise native prairie plants in greenhouses.
+Students transplant the plants in rural areas and monitor their progress.Learn more

 The steep decline in monarch numbers is a major conservation concern and regulatory action could disrupt economic activity on a large scale.
-Unlike many other species, monarch populations can respond quickly to a private sector initiative to improve habitat, and thereby lower the pressure to list the butterfly as threatened or endangered under the ESA.
-As an added benefit, improvement of monarch habitat will benefit an ecological cascade of pollinators and other species that share these lands.
+Unlike many other species, monarch populations can respond quickly to a private sector initiative to improve habitat.
+This would lower the pressure to list the butterfly as threatened or endangered under the ESA.
+As an added benefit, improvement of monarch habitat will benefit many other pollinators and wildlife that share these lands.

 Sand County Foundation is regarded nationally as a leader in fostering voluntary actions on private working lands to achieve measurable environmental outcomes.
-We are actively involved in national efforts to advance population science, recovery planning, and regulatory avoidance for the monarch butterfly, including the Keystone Policy Center’s Monarch Collaborative, the Monarch Joint Venture, the Rights-of-Way as Habitat Working Group, and the Iowa Monarch Conservation Consortium.
+We are actively involved in national efforts to advance population science, recovery planning, and regulatory avoidance for the monarch butterfly.
+These include the Keystone Policy Center’s Monarch Collaborative, the Monarch Joint Venture, Farmers For Monarchs, the Rights-of-Way as Habitat Working Group, and the Iowa Monarch Conservation Consortium.

-With the iconic monarch butterfly serving as an ambassador species, we support partners in the agricultural and energy sectors to demonstrate effective habitat restoration to sustain a multitude of species important to agriculture and ecological health.
+With the iconic monarch butterfly serving as an ambassador species, we support partners in the agricultural and energy sectors to demonstrate effective habitat restoration that sustains species that are important to agriculture and ecological health.